-\textbf{Benchmark Details.} As mentioned in Sec.~\ref{subsec:prelim}, the in-context segmentation model aims to solve multiple tasks with \textit{one} model, regardless of data type and domain.
-To this end, we adopt several popular public datasets as part of our benchmark (Tab.~\ref{tab:trainrule}), including PASCAL~\cite{everingham2010pascal}, COCO~\cite{lin2014microsoft}, DAVIS-16~\cite{perazzi2016benchmark} and VSPW~\cite{miao2021vspw}.
-The training data for VSPW is sampled every four frames for each video.
+\textbf{Benchmark Details.} The in-context segmentation model aims to solve multiple tasks with \textit{one} model, regardless of data type and domain.
+To this end, we adopt several popular datasets as part of our benchmark (Tab.~\ref{tab:trainrule}), including PASCAL~\cite{everingham2010pascal}, COCO~\cite{lin2014microsoft}, DAVIS-16~\cite{perazzi2016benchmark} and VSPW~\cite{miao2021vspw}.
+The training data for VSPW is sampled every four frames.
 All `stuff' categories are annotated as background.
-The combined dataset has around 100K images for training.
-Note that our interest focuses on the model's performance with limited training data rather than an infinite expansion.
-The scaling law~\cite{kaplan2020scaling} is not our concern.

-\textbf{Implementation Details.} We utilize the Stable Diffusion 1.5 model as the initialization and set the resolution as $256\times 256$.
-Our model is jointly trained on the combined dataset for 80K iterations with a batch size of 16.
-We employ an AdamW optimizer and a linear learning rate scheduler.
-CLIP ViT/L-14 is adopted as the prompt encoder.
+\textbf{Implementation Details.} We utilize the SD 1.5 model as the initialization and set the resolution as $256\times 256$.
+Our model is jointly trained on the combined dataset for 160K iterations with a batch size of 64.
+We employ an AdamW optimizer.
+Alpha CLIP~\cite{sun2023alphaclip} ViT-L is adopted as the prompt encoder.
 We set the CFG coefficient for query and instructions as 1.5 and 7, respectively.
-By default, the rank of LoRA is equal to 4 in all experiments.
-We use the VAE of Stable Diffusion 1.5 without any fine-tuning.

 Our training follows the spirit of episodic learning.
-For the image dataset, images with the same semantic labels are considered as a pair of queries and prompts.
-The video dataset follows the image dataset but additionally requires that the query and prompt come from the same video.
+For the image dataset, images with the same semantic labels are considered a pair of queries and prompts.
+The video dataset follows the image dataset but requires that the query and prompt come from the same video.

-In Sec.~\ref{subsec:ab_framework} and Sec.~\ref{subsec:ab_data}, our model is trained on the combined dataset but evaluated on the COCO dataset.
-The results for all datasets are reported in Sec.~\ref{subsec:result}.

-\textbf{Evaluation Metrics.} We adopt the class mean intersection over union as our evaluation metric in empirical study, which is formulated as $mIoU=\frac{1}{C}\sum_{i=1}^{C}IoU_i$. $C$ is the number of classes except background.
+\textbf{Evaluation Metrics.} We adopt the class mean intersection over union as our evaluation metric in empirical study, which is formulated as $\mathrm{mIoU}=\frac{1}{C}\sum_{i=1}^{C}\mathrm{IoU}_i$. $C$ is the number of classes except background.
 We also report the foreground-background IoU for other image-level tasks in our benchmark following ~\cite{tian2020prior}.
 For video-level tasks, we respectively adopt their evaluation metrics in DAVIS-16~\cite{perazzi2016benchmark} and VSPW~\cite{miao2021vspw}.